Toward Model-Agnostic Detection of New Physics Using Data-Driven Signal Regions: Introduction

 \section{Introduction}

 High-energy physics is a subfield of physics that studies fundamental particles and their interactions to understand how matter and radiation in the universe are formed.
 At its core, the Standard Model (SM) plays a central role in explaining the fundamental particles and their interactions.
 The remarkable discovery of the Higgs boson by collaborations at the European Organization for Nuclear Research (CERN) \cite{ATLAS2012_observation,CMS2012_observation} and its inclusion in the SM leads to a natural question about the possibility of new particles and interactions beyond the SM.
 An important challenge in searching for new physics events is to estimate the background distribution expected from the SM, which is to be compared with the observed data to identify the existence of new signals.
-Perhaps the most prominent approach to background estimation is the sideband method \cite{ATLAS2012_observation,CMS2012_observation,Bryant2018_search}: one selects the \emph{Signal Region} (SR) where signal events are expected to be concentrated, and the \emph{Control Region} (CR) where signal events are expected to be nearly absent.
+Perhaps the most prominent approaches to background estimation are ABCD and sideband methods, and their variants \cite{ATLAS2012_observation,CMS2012_observation,Bryant2018_search,CDFCollaboration_1991_measurement}.
+At the center of these approaches, one selects the \emph{Signal Region} (SR) where signal events are expected to be concentrated, and the \emph{Control Region} (CR) where signal events are expected to be nearly absent.
 Then, the background distribution is estimated from the CR and extrapolated to the SR to compare with the observed data.
 Most existing methods invoke knowledge about the expected signals to select the SR and CR.
 In detecting the Higgs boson, for example, the SR is configured to include the mass range where the Higgs boson is expected to appear and the CR is configured to exclude the SR \cite{ATLAS2012_observation,CMS2012_observation,Bryant2018_search}.